Padre Pio: Raffaele Rossi, First Apostolic Visitation of 1921

-The Bishop of Volterra, Raffaele Rossi, Carmelite, was formally commissioned on June 11, 1921 by the Holy Office to make a canonical inquiry concerning Pio.
-Rossi began his Apostolic Visitation on June 14 in San Giovanni Rotondo with the interrogation of witnesses, two diocesan priests and seven friars.
-After eight days of investigation, he finally completed a benevolent report, which he sent to the Holy Office on October 4, the feast of St. Francis of Assisi.
-The extensive and detailed report essentially stated the following: Pio, of whom Rossi had a favorable impression, was a good religious and the San Giovanni Rotondo convent was a good community.
+The Bishop of Volterra, Raffaele Rossi, Carmelite, was formally commissioned on 11 June 1921, by the Holy Office to make a canonical inquiry concerning Pio.
+Rossi began his Apostolic Visitation on 14 June in San Giovanni Rotondo with the interrogation of witnesses, two diocesan priests and seven friars.
+After eight days of investigation, he completed a benevolent report, which he sent to the Holy Office on 4 October, the feast of St. Francis of Assisi.
+The extensive and detailed report essentially stated the following: Pio, of whom Rossi had a favourable impression, was a good religious and the San Giovanni Rotondo convent was a good community.
 The stigmata could not be explained, but certainly were not a work of the devil or an act of gross deceit or fraud; neither were they the trick of a devious and malicious person.
-During the interviews with the witnesses, which Rossi undertook a total of three times, he let himself be shown the stigmata of the then-34-year-old Pio.
+During interviews with witnesses, which Rossi undertook a total of three times, he let himself be shown the stigmata of the then-34-year-old Pio.
 Rossi saw these stigmata as a "real fact".

 In his notes, which have been put directly on paper, and the final report, Rossi describes the shape and appearance of the wounds.
 Those in the hands were "very visible".
 Those in the feet were "disappearing.
 What could be observed resembled two dot-shaped elevations [literally: 'buttons'] with whiter and gentler skin."
-As for the chest, it says: "In his side, the sign is represented by a triangular spot, the color of red wine, and by other smaller ones, not anymore, then, by a sort of upside-down cross such as the one seen in 1919 by Dr. Bignami and Dr. Festa."
-Rossi also made a request to the Holy Office, a chronicle to consult with Pio, who was assembling Father Benedetto, or at least to have the material he has collected so that one day he couls write about the life of Pio.
+As for the chest, it says: "In his side, the sign is represented by a triangular spot, the colour of red wine, and by other smaller ones, not anymore, then, by a sort of upside-down cross such as the one seen in 1919 by Dr. Bignami and Dr. Festa."
+Rossi also made a request to the Holy Office, a chronicle to consult with Pio, who was assembling Father Benedetto, or at least to have the material he has collected so that one day he could write about the life of Pio.

 According to Rossi, "Of the alleged healings, many are unconfirmed or non-existent.
 In Padre Pio's correspondence, however, there are some credible declarations that attribute miracles to his intercession.
-But without medical confirmation it is difficult to reach a conclusion, and the issue remains open."
+But without medical confirmation, it is difficult to reach a conclusion, and the issue remains open."
 According to Lucia Ceci, Rossi could not find any of the attributed miracles.

 When Rossi asked him about bilocation, Pio replied: "I don't know how it is or the nature of this phenomenon—and I certainly don't give it much thought—but it did happen to me to be in the presence of this or that person, to be in this or that place; I do not know whether my mind was transported there, or what I saw was some sort of representation of the place or the person; I do not know whether I was there with my body or without it."